The-Martyr/the-martyr.github.io/_pages/about.md

   - /about.html
 ---

 I'm **Guanyu Zhou**, a third-year undergraduate student interested in artificial intelligence.
-My current research interest is in **multimodal large language models (MLLMs)**.
+My current research interest is in **MLLMs/LMMs/LVLMs/LLMs (understanding, generation and reasoning)**.
 Prior to this, I had an unforgettable research time at AIMlab, where I worked on problems related to action recognition and causal inference.
 I hope to learn from MLLMs, explore its bottlenecks, and explore the prototype of the next generation of intelligent systems.
 Feel free to email me to discuss issues in related fields!😄

 <br>
 # 📅 News